drawbuildplay/blog/content/blog/backyard-privacy-fence.md

 +++
 categories = ["home-building"]
 date = "2019-04-12T00:00:00-04:00"
-description = "Atlanta blogger shares his newly constructed backyard privacy fence using 6x6 posts.
+description = "Atlanta blogger shares his newly constructed backyard privacy fence using 6x6 wood posts.
 A solid backyard privacy fence not only looks great, but gives the kids a safe area to play in, and sets the stage for further DIY backyard improvements." title = "Backyard Privacy Fence"
 [images]
 name = "Backyard Privacy Fence" src = "/uploads/backyard-privacy-fence.png"
 [[pins]]
+pin_description = "Awesome wood privacy fence to give you some backyard privacy.
+This fence not only looks good, but gives you kids a safe play area and a place for you to entertain your guests. #privacyfence #woodfence" pin_image = "/uploads/wood privacy fence.png"
 [[pins]]
 pin_description = "Building a privacy fence using 6x6 dado posts on a corner lot can be expensive but looks really beautiful. #privacyfence #6x6fence #fence #backyardfence" pin_image = "/uploads/Building-A-Privacy-Fence-1.png"